anjshenoy/telemetry-tracer/README.md

   run_on_hosts: "(web|worker)-01"
 ```

-And you can suggest what percentage of requests you want samplled like
+And you can decide what percentage of requests you want samplled like
 so:
 ```
   sample: